LeLoup, Kansas

 LeLoup is an unincorporated community in Franklin County, Kansas, United States.
-It is located a mile and half north of Interstate 35 on Tennessee Road, 11 miles northeast of Ottawa, 7 miles southwest of Wellsville.
+It is located one and one-half miles north of Interstate 35 on Tennessee Road, 11 miles northeast of Ottawa and seven miles southwest of Wellsville.

 History

 LeLoup was founded in 1870 after the Santa Fe Railroad laid tracks through the area.
 The community was originally named Ferguson after Robert Ferguson, the original owner of the town site.
 The community was renamed LeLoup after a French traveler got off at Ferguson and mistook a coyote for a wolf and began shouting "le loup", then the community voted to change the name to LeLoup.

 LeLoup had a post office from September 1870 until 1954; the name of the post office was changed from Ferguson in 1879.